oli-lang/oli/docs/source/specification.rst

 way to define a block alias that has compilation output effect

 In the future Oli versions, this operator will be probably overloaded

-Comma
-'''''

-``,``

-Used as statement terminator helper token inside lists or block attribute expressions

 Relational Raw
 '''''''''''''